 - A VPN is a service

 As a business owner, it can be difficult to know what you need.
 You know you need a website and a hosting service, but from there it can get confusing.
-But think of the value of what both definitions communicates: privacy.
+But think of the value of what both services communicate: privacy.

 This article will explain the differences between VPN and VPS to help you make a more educated decision.